The Institute's growth is expected to increase with the continued expansion of homeowners associations and condominium communities, worldwide.

-Community Associations Institute (CAI), The leading international authority in community association, education, governance, and management is proud to announce its 40,000 membership milestone.
+Feb.
+22, 2019 — Community Associations Institute (CAI), the leading international authority in community association education, governance, and management is proud to announce its 40,000 membership milestone.

 CAI's total membership of 40,389 includes volunteer homeowner leaders who serve on their association boards in homeowners associations (HOAs), condominium communities, and cooperatives, as well as community management professionals and business partners serving these communities.

-Since CAI was established in1973 with only 200 members, education and training, networking opportunities and access to exclusive catalogues and publications have been key benefits of membership.
-By 1983, the organization grew was comprised of more than 5,000 members and by 2010, CAI reached its 30,000-member milestone.
+Since CAI was established in 1973 with only 200 members, education and training, networking opportunities, and access to exclusive catalogues and publications have been key benefits of membership.
+By 1983, the organization was comprised of more than 5,000 members and by 2010, CAI reached its 30,000 member milestone.
 Today, CAI has 64 chapters worldwide, including Canada, the Middle East, and South Africa, and relationships with housing leaders in Spain, Australia, and the United Kingdom.
 While education, training, and networking continue to be priority, CAI is also the leader in community association industry research and data and advocacy support for community association residents across the globe.

-According to the 2017 CAI Member Needs Assessment Survey, 89 percent of CAI members responded that they're likely to recommend CAI to their peers.
+According to the 2017 CAI Member Needs Assessment Survey, 89 percent say they're likely to recommend CAI to their peers.
 Across all member types, the most important reasons for joining CAI include professional designations and certifications, connection to local CAI chapters, networking, and education.

 “Since its inception, CAI has played a pivotal role in shaping the community association housing model, by educating and training industry professionals and advocating on behalf of the stakeholders who live and work in these thriving communities, “said Crystal Wallace, CAE, CAI's vice president of membership and chapter relations.
 “Forty years later, our mission remains—uniting communities worldwide by continuing to understand the influence of today's community association leaders, community managers, and business partners.
 Our work sets the tone for associations, reflective in a community culture that Americans and the world identify as preferred places to call home."